-- a) The page, including all the contents of its fields, is sent back to the ASP.NET server using an http POST command. - b) The postback causes the creation of a new instance of the page; which is represented by a new clone of the actuarial namespace. - c) The creation of a new page instance raises the Page_Load event which in turn invokes the Page_Load method associated with the Page class, or an override method is one is specified.
+- 1. The page, including all the contents of its fields, is sent back to the ASP.NET server using an http POST command. - 2.
+The postback causes the creation of a new instance of the page; which is represented by a new clone of the actuarial namespace. - 3.
+The creation of a new page instance raises the Page_Load event which in turn invokes the Page_Load method associated with the Page class, or an override method is one is specified.
 In this case, it calls our Page_Load function in the newly cloned instance of the actuarial namespace.
 The Page_Load function typically deals with initialisation, such as opening a component file or establishing a connection to a data source.
-In this case, it does nothing on a postback.

-- d) Because the Calculate button was pressed (see Forcing Validation), each of the CustomValidator controls on the page raises an OnServerValidate event, which in turn calls the associated function in the current instance of the page.
+In this case, it does nothing on a postback. - 4.
+Because the Calculate button was pressed (see Forcing Validation), each of the CustomValidator controls on the page raises an OnServerValidate event, which in turn calls the associated function in the current instance of the page.
 These events occur in the order the controls are defined within the page.
-Note that built-in validation controls, including any RequiredFieldValidator controls, are invoked first, potentially in the browser prior to the postback. - e) The control that caused the postback raises an appropriate event, which in turn fires the associated callback function. - f) After all the control events have been raised and processed the Page_UnLoad event is raised and the associated function (if any) is invoked.
-This function is a good place to implement termination code, such as closing a component file or data source. - g) The instance of the page is destroyed.
+Note that built-in validation controls, including any RequiredFieldValidator controls, are invoked first, potentially in the browser prior to the postback. - 5.
+Because the Calculate button was pressed (see Forcing Validation), each of the CustomValidator controls on the page raises an OnServerValidate event, which in turn calls the associated function in the current instance of the page.
+These events occur in the order the controls are defined within the page.
+Note that built-in validation controls, including any RequiredFieldValidator controls, are invoked first, potentially in the browser prior to the postback. - 6.
+The control that caused the postback raises an appropriate event, which in turn fires the associated callback function. - After all the control events have been raised and processed the Page UnLoad event is raised and the associated function (if any) is invoked.
+This function is a good place to implement termination code, such as closing a component file or data source. - The instance of the page is destroyed.
 Any global variables in the namespace, that were defined by the Page_Load function, the validation functions and the callback function, are lost because the clone of the actuarial namespace disappears.